 Their motto is to ‘Learn today, Act together, Protect tomorrow’ and in 3 years they expect to:

-Teach more than 2300 children graduates in our targeted communities, teach more than 900 pupils how to swim, Give capacity training to more than 300 young adults (Workshops – Capacity training (critical thinking abilities and problem-solving) Language Training University Fees Support and Guidance On the job training (Apprenticeships) Ocean Activities Internships in alternative livelihoods (e.g. fish farming) and SCUBA)
+Teach more than 2300 children graduates in targeted communities, teach more than 900 pupils how to swim, give capacity training to more than 300 young adults (through Workshops on critical thinking abilities and problem-solving, Language Training University Fees Support, Apprenticeships and Ocean Activities Internships in alternative livelihoods (e.g. fish farming) and SCUBA).

 Mozambique is one of the poorest and most underdeveloped countries in the world, ranked 185 out of 187 countries in the 2013 Human Development Index.
 52% of the population are under 18; therefore, the education system faces many challenges in creating good learning opportunities, especially on cross-cutting topics such as conservation for all children.
 Thus, this education program presents a powerful opportunity to create a positive change.
 The country has one of the world’s longest and most biodiverse coastlines, yet illegal and unsustainable fishing practices are very common.
 This poses a threat not only to wildlife but also to the livelihoods of the hundreds of communities who live along the coast and depend on fishing for their livelihoods.